Hair Loss in Women: Let's Discuss Common Causes with Dr. Joe Cincotta

 weight scale icon

 Just like your body needs nutrients to stay strong and healthy, so does your hair.
 Going on a restrictive diet can disrupt your body’s usual intake of nutrients, which in turn can cause your strands to weaken and fall out.
-Not only that, but quick weight loss of 20 pounds or more is a major stressor on your body and can also result in hair loss.

 9. Medications + Treatments